To assist you through the permitting process, provided below are examples of the most frequently asked questions:

 Not at this time.
 However, all permit application forms are available on this web page.
 (See Above)

 How long does it take to obtain a building permit?

-Permits can be issued over the counter (same day) without plan check on some of the simpler projects if they are properly documented.
+Simple permits can be issued over the counter (same day) without a plan check on some of the simpler projects if they are properly documented.
 For more complex projects, permits are issued upon approval of plans by all applicable agencies.
-It takes approximately 3-6 weeks for approval or plan corrections, depending upon the plan check workload of the applicable agencies.
+For the Building and Safety Division, the first plan check takes 10 business days and plans corrections take 5 business days to review.
 Most plans must be reviewed and approved by Planning, Public Works, L.A.
-County Fire Department, Los Angeless Unified School Dirstrict (LAUSD).
+County Fire Department, and Los Angeles Unified School District (LAUSD).
 In some cases Los Angeles County Industrial Waste, Los Angeles County Health Department and other agencies must endorse the plans.
-The applicant is notified by phone when plans have been approved by all applicable agencies or when the review has been completed and corrections are required.
+The applicant is notified via Microsoft Teams when plans have been approved by all applicable agencies or when the review has been completed and corrections are required.

 How long are permits valid?

-Permits are valid for 6 months.
-At the end of 6 months from the date of issuance or after 6 months have elapsed without substantial progress as substantiated by a city inspection, the permit shall become null and void.
+Permits are valid for 1 year.
+1 year from the date of issuance or after 1 year has elapsed without substantial progress as substantiated by a city inspection, the permit shall become null and void.
 Permits must be obtained to continue construction.